dpb587/rdfkit-go/README.md

 }
 ```

 A description can be converted to triples by calling its `NewTriples` function.
-Each invocation creates new blank nodes for anonymous resources, so the triples returned from separate invocations may be non-isomorphic.
+Each invocation creates new blank nodes for anonymous resources, so the triples returned from subsequent invocations may be non-isomorphic.

 ```go
 resourceTriples := resource.NewTriples()